lab1092/blender-manual_ja/manual/lighting/lamps/sun.rst

    Shadow panel

-The :guilabel:`Sun` light source can only cast ray-traced shadows.
+The *Sun* light source can only cast ray-traced shadows.
 It shares with other lamp types the same common shadowing options, described in :doc:`Shadows Properties </lighting/shadows/properties>`.

 The ray-traced shadows settings of this lamp are shared with other lamps, and are described in :doc:`Raytraced Properties </lighting/shadows/raytraced_properties>`.